-Editor’s note: September 29 marks National Coffee Day in the U.S. Throughout the month of September, Human Nature is publishing a special series of reports on the Sustainable Coffee Challenge, a coalition working to make coffee the world’s first sustainable agricultural product.
+Editor’s note: In honor of International Coffee Day on October 1, Conservation News is publishing a special series of reports on the Sustainable Coffee Challenge, a coalition working to make coffee the world’s first sustainable agricultural product.
 This post is the first in the series.

 By 2050, the world’s area suitable for coffee production is projected to be cut in half.

 It’s a statistic you’ve likely heard before, and one the coffee sector struggles with because of its devastating effects on not only the quality and quantity of coffee available to us, but the lives of the farmers who grow it.

 Arabica coffee is extraordinarily vulnerable to climate change.
 As temperatures rise and rainfall becomes more erratic, coffee farmers will adopt new practices, move their farms to new areas or switch to other crops.
 This move is predicted to cause a decline in the quality of coffee.
 It also could increase deforestation as coffee moves up into higher altitudes – which are often home to the last remaining intact tropical forests.
 We’re already seeing some of these effects in places like Indonesia.
 Shifts in land suitable for growing, combined with pest infestation, are driving coffee farmers to convert their coffee lands to citrus farms to generate more income.

 With consumers drinking more than 2.25 billion cups of coffee per day – and overall demand expected to rise 50 percent to 150 percent by 2050 – we know it’s time to stop talking about the issue and start taking action.